 Superfood Tuna for one - 15 minutes from tin to table

-I'm vaguely obsessed with the combination of lemon, ginger and turmeric at the moment (yep - I'm a total sucker for any article about the powers of a new 'superfood' and have bought more turmeric in the last few weeks than the rest of my life combined.
-However, even if your eyes glaze over at the word 'superfood' - it's still a great dish to try.
+I'm vaguely obsessed with the combination of lemon, ginger and turmeric at the moment (yep - I'm a total sucker for any article about the powers of a new 'superfood') and have bought more turmeric in the last few weeks than the rest of my life combined!
+However, even if your eyes glaze over at the word 'superfood' - bear with me, this is a great dish to try.

-I've shown the steps below in pictures.
-If you don't have any cooked rice or quinoa on hand, that will need to be cooked, or it could be served without any carb-like additions.
+I've shown the steps below.
+I used pre-cooked quinoa, but if you don't have any cooked rice or quinoa on hand, that will need to be cooked, or it could be served without any carb-like additions.

 Another thing that makes this dish a winner in my mind is that there is so little washing up.

-To keep things to one pan, instead of steaming the broccoli separately I boil it in a tiny bit of water for about 2 minutes, then leave it to steam for about 2 - 3 minutes.
-This cooks it, but not overly so.
-I then set it aside, ready to warm through and add back to the dish.
-Yes it does mean the bowl is another dish to wash, but it seems so much easier than the steamer!
-Plus you could set it aside in the dish you use for eating. (or just microwave it - problem solved!)
+To keep things to one pan, instead of steaming the broccoli separately I boil it in a tiny bit of water for about 2 minutes, then leave it to steam for about 2 - 3 minutes then set it aside, ready to warm through and add back to the dish.

 I added avocado and black pepper - and voila - a quick, simple, nutritious meal with little washing up.
 Heaven.